steadylearner/blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 Nothing complicated here.
 You just need to modify the file name from other examples.
 This makes **tonic-build** to compile your **protobufs** files to work with your Rust gRPC projects.

-It automatically build some Rust moudles you can use later with your Rust code depending on the protobuf definitions you used in your protobuf files.
-You can verfiy this with the Rust code you will read later.
+It automatically builds some Rust modules you can use later with your Rust code depending on the protobuf definitions you used in your protobuf files.
+You can verify this with the Rust code you will read later.

 If you want more details, please refer to [tonic-build].